Maikxx/meesterproef-1819/README.md

 In the first few days of week four a lot of things went wrong, communication with Wallscope, and the fact that we were terribly behind on schedule.
 Also, as some teachers have noticed, my personal motivation vanished quickly, which made it way harder for me to crawl upon schedule.

 I mainly worked on getting some integration done in the application in the first few days, although it went very slowly.
-Here it is that I started to notice this job will definately not be suitable for me full-time, which is also good to know, I guess.
+Here it is that I started to notice this job will definitely not be suitable for me full-time, which is also good to know, I guess.

 When talking with Joost, he told me to focus on creating a solid working layer, over trying to get everything to work a little bit, which is what we then all started focussing on.
 This also meant that I would now start to fake things and rush in order for us to reach the deadline.